-We, the selling shareholders and the underwriters named below have entered into an underwriting agreement with respect to the shares being offered.
-Subject to certain conditions, each underwriter has severally agreed to purchase the number of shares indicated in the following table.
+We, the selling shareholders and the underwriters named below intend to enter into an underwriting agreement with respect to the shares being offered.
+Subject to certain conditions, each underwriter will severally agree to purchase the number of shares indicated in the following table.